Fate (role-playing game system): Publication history

-Fate OGL resources
+Fate was written by Fred Hicks and Rob Donoghue and was originally released through a dedicated Yahoo! group in early 2003.
+A much more polished edition was published by Evil Hat Productions in the summer of 2003.

-While there has been concern that Fudge would restrict its "open" license and thus force Fate to change to a different underlying mechanic, such fears have subsided once Fudge itself was released under the Open Gaming License.
-Fate has an associated Yahoo!
-Group to discuss the gaming system and share settings and conversions of other role-playing games.
+3rd Edition

-Fate 3rd Edition
+A 3rd edition of Fate is used as the rules system for the RPG Spirit of the Century, which is set in the pulp magazine genre.
+It was nominated in 2007 for an ENnie award for Best Rules.

-The 3rd edition of Fate was no longer a generic RPG like the first two versions, but set in the pulp genre.
-It is called Spirit of the Century and was nominated in 2007 for an ENnie award for Best Rules.
-The 3rd edition rules also are used for the Dresden Files role-playing game.
-The System Reference Documents for Spirit of the Century and Diaspora are also currently available.
+The 3rd edition rules also are used for the RPG Dresden Files.
 Several other role-playing games are built on the game mechanics of Fate 3.0.

 Fate Core (4th edition) and Fate Accelerated Edition (FAE)

-A new (4th) edition called Fate Core (again a generic version) was published in 2013, funded by a successful crowdfunding campaign, and released under two free content licenses: CC BY 3.0 and the Open gaming license.
+A 4th edition called Fate Core (again a generic version) was published in 2013, funded by a successful crowdfunding campaign, and released under two free content licenses: CC BY 3.0 and the Open gaming license.
 To release the new version of Fate, Evil Hat Productions ran a Kickstarter campaign that initially asked for $3,000.
 At the end of the campaign they raised $433,365 and expanded the product line significantly, adding two world books and a system toolkit.

-As a result of another crowd funding effort, Evil Hat Productions released Fate Accelerated, a streamlined version of the rules based on the same core mechanic intended to get players into the game faster.
+As a result of another crowd funding effort, Evil Hat released Fate Accelerated, a streamlined version of the rules based on the same core mechanic intended to get players into the game faster.
 One notable difference is that skills are replaced with six "approaches" to solving problems - Careful, Clever, Flashy, Forceful, Quick, and Sneaky.
 The approaches can each use all four skill actions.
+Evil Hat also released Fate Condensed, a condensed version of Fate Core with minor rule changes.